drdv/makefile-doc/README.md

 [![CI](https://github.com/drdv/makefile-doc/actions/workflows/main.yml/badge.svg)](https://github.com/drdv/makefile-doc/actions/workflows/main.yml)

-The `makefile-doc.awk` script is a POSIX-compliant extension of a simple `awk` one-liner I have been using for years (it was based on [this gist](https://gist.github.com/prwhite/8168133)).
-I simply needed a bit more functionality and this turned out to be a nice small project with Awk.
-[This](https://drdv.github.io/blog/202511-makefile-doc) blog post shows an example of the documentation.
+The `makefile-doc.awk` script can be used to extract documentation from a Makefile.
+It is simply a more elaborate, POSIX-compliant, version of [this gist](https://gist.github.com/prwhite/8168133) one-liner.
+An example of the generated documentation can be seen [here](https://drdv.github.io/blog/202511-makefile-doc).

 ## How to use